nscrl/Timo/README.md

 Aggerator:Max,Min and Mean
 Analyse:Topk

-If you have questions ,you email elroyt@163.com.
+If you have questions ,you can email elroyt@163.com.